slu-openGIS/stldata/README.md

 Useage
 ------

-Once loaded, the data contained in testDriveR can be loaded into data frames in your global environment and then explored.
-For example, to load the `asthma` data:
+Once the package is loaded, the data contained in `stlData` can be assigned to data frames in your global environment and then explored.
+For example, to load the `stlAsthma` data:

 ``` r
 library("stlData")